SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 "What made you want to date Rarity?"

 "Well, at first, I didn't realize I liked her, I just wanted to spend more time around her.
 I started noticing her perfume more, savoring her hugs.
-Once I realized I had a crush I noticed more, I was more giddy in her presence, I liked how she is generous and tries to make ponies smile.
+Once I realized I had a crush, I noticed more, I was more giddy in her presence, I liked how she is generous and tries to make ponies smile.
 I really like her sparkle, as a pony from the far distant future might say.
 And she is super-duper pretty, I could stare at those eyes for hours, so beautiful," Pinkie answered.

 "That's awesome, I'm glad you two got together," Rainbow replied.